rxl7906/Amigonet/README.md

 #AmigoNet

 AmigoNet maintains a collection of users that have friend ("amigo") connections between them.
 It is loosely based on some elementary features in a system like Facebook or Linkedin.
-Some Operations that are supported as connecting ("friending") and disconnecting ("un-friending") users, as well as determining the distance, or degrees of separation between two users.
+Some operations that are supported as connecting ("friending") and disconnecting ("un-friending") users, as well as determining the distance, or degrees of separation between two users.

 ## Data Structure